Home

 facet_wrap(~ Species, scales = "free")

-It looks like the species “Pink” has the fewest observations, which is probably what causes that erratic line.
+It looks like the species S. virgatus has the fewest observations, which is probably what causes those warnings and the line with no confidence interval around it.

-Use filter() to remove “Pink” from the all_data object and create a no_pink object.
+Use filter() to remove S. virgatus from the all_data object and create a no_virg object.
 If you’re not sure how to start this, look at how we filtered previously and the list of equality operators that are available to us.

 Looks good.
 Let’s plot this just like above using this filtered object: